akhambir/JavaBuildingBlocks/README.md

         * (double imDouble) this is arguments, looks like creating variable.
 And yes inside method "doSomething"
         * we will have variable "imDouble".
 Value stored inside "imDouble" will be taken from calling place.
         * But againg it's another topic.
-        * Methods can have 0 to as much as you need number of arguments, but if you put more then 3 it looks ugly.
+        * Methods can have 0 to as much as you need number of arguments, but if you put more then 3 it will looks ugly.
         *
         * {  } this bracers called scope.
-In our case is method scope.
+In our case it is method scope.
         * Anything we put inside will be part of method's scope and will be executed when the method will be called.
         */
     ```